MaxIV-KitsControls/web-maxiv-hdbppviewer/README.md

  * aiohttp
  * cassandra-driver >= 3.6 (needs to be built with numpy support!)
  * datashader

+Datashader has a bunch of scientific python dependencies, the easiest way to get it is probably through anaconda.

 ### Javascript (for building)
  * node.js